Lost in the Movies: The Olympic Films, part 3 of 7: Summer 1992 / 1988 / 1984 / 1980 & Winter 1960 / 1964 / 1968

 Twenty-six years after the Sabena tragedy, there was another deadly Olympics-related airline disaster.
 This one, however, was an intentional terrorist attack on Korean Air Flight 858; according to the confession of one of the bombers, who failed her suicide attempt, the 1987 plot was hatched by Kim Jong Il (son and eventual successor of North Korea's founder and then-leader Kim Il Sung) as an attempt to further destabilize South Korea in the midst of ongoing political turmoil...and discourage other nations from traveling to their southern neighbor/rival for the upcoming Olympics.
 (Initially sentenced to death, the bomber - who had helped to kill over a hundred people - was eventually pardoned with the explanation that she was a brainwashing victim of her government and not responsible for her actions; she remains in hiding in South Korea to this day.)
 North Korea denied any culpability although their own explanation of the event has been stricken from the official Wikipedia entry for "giv[ing] undue weight to fringe and politicized conspiracy theory and depend[ing] on unreliable sources" (for posterity's sake, at least, you can read the original edit here).
 It's certainly true that the North Koreans were heavily invested in co-hosting the games with Seoul and/or wrecking South Korea's publicity coup.
 The bombing took place after years of frustrating negotiations with the IOC and attempts to rally the USSR, China, and other socialist heavyweights to the cause.

 However, if the Communist government really did intend to derail the games with violence, they obviously failed.
-Not only did the Olympics bring international prestige to the capitalist and newly democratized south, this was the first time in a dozen years to be widely attended by both sides of the Cold War attended the summer games (only a handful of nations led by Cuba stuck to North Korea's boycott).
+Not only did the Olympics bring international prestige to the capitalist and newly democratized south, this was the first time in a dozen years that both sides of the Cold War attended the summer games (only a handful of nations led by Cuba stuck to North Korea's boycott).
 Oddly, given its magnitude and geopolitical implications, the largest Olympics-related terrorist attack in history barely registered as a footnote by the following year.
 None of the three films I watched (more than were produced for any other Olympics) mention it even in passing - I only discovered the incident through independent research.
 In fact, these documentaries present the Olympics as a kind of grand global reunion after years of division given the '80 and '84 boycotts.
 On the other hand, it's also the case that the Chun Du-Hwan dictatorship made and won their bid in the early eighties in order to solidify their authoritarian rule of the south.
 In this they failed.
 Thanks in part to the international spotlight of the upcoming Olympics, the government found itself unable to fully crack down on massive protests and demands for reform and free elections.
 By 1988, South Korea had become a more liberalized state despite the victory of Chun's designated successor, who defeated a divided field of left-wing candidates with just 36% of the vote.

 Many if not most of the Olympic Games have been politicized, but few unfolded in the wake of such a tumultuous prologue.
 If the bombing is ignored by these films, the democratic reforms are referenced only in oblique asides.
 Of the three, Hand in Hand is by far the more interested in a generalized international context, specifically the history of bloodshed on the peninsula.
 By contrast Seoul 1988, first in the Criterion Collection's trilogy (a fourth film just combined elements of the other three and was left out), sticks almost entirely to athletic and ceremonial aspects; the Olympics made an effort to incorporate academic and artistic events as part of a sprawling, tripartite tribute to all fields of human endeavors.
 The bulk of the lengthy coverage, nearly two and a half hours, meticulously follows a broad range of events - a comprehensive survey incorporating synchronized swimming, table tennis, field hockey, handball, and much else usually ignored by selective editing.
 For me, Seoul 1988 provided the most absorbing moment-to-moment athletic coverage of any film I've watched thus far.
 A narrator describes interesting details and sharpens our observations, but we don't cut away to talking head interviews or past events; our attention is drawn to what's unfolding before us.
 This comes the closest to watching the games unfold on TV but with a more precise, anticipatory approach than live coverage can provide (there's a lot of slow motion in all three of these movies, which occasionally present identical footage within different contexts).